Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

 In order to install these programs, you need to put the executable program files in a directory on your computer, and then tell the computer where to find them.
 You do this by adding the location of the files to your PATH.

-PATH is an [environment variable]() that simply lists the places you have progams installed.
+PATH is an [environment variable](http://en.wikipedia.org/wiki/Environment_variable) that simply lists the places you have programs installed.
 When you run the Terminal, it loads the PATH and then any time you run a command, it searches all the directories listed in the PATH for the program whose name you have typed.

-You can check the current path by running:
+You can check the current PATH by running:

 {% highlight bash %}
 echo $PATH